code4rom/online-bike-store/README.md

 Secure checkout form for shipping and payment information.
 Integration of payment details with total cart amount.
 Confirmation page after successful checkout.

+Admin dashboard for managing registered users, changing quantities and prices of products.

 Technologies Used

 Backend:

 Java with Spring Boot for RESTful APIs and business logic.
 Spring Security for authentication and authorization.
 Hibernate and JPA for database operations.

 Frontend:

 Thymeleaf for dynamic HTML templates.